lady smiling with cash saved on mortgage interest

 (F) man deciding which bank to apply for new purchase home loan

-For HDB homeowners, you have to think twice before paying down as there’s no way for you to cash out again other than selling the property, which is penny wise pound foolish if you have to sell out for $600,000 just to unlock $100,000 that you need.
-Even for private property owners, many are surprised to learn later how hard it is to cash out on their property when applying for equity term loan as regulatory limits like TDSR and stress test interest had been tightened.
-And that’s provided you still have the same or higher income to apply for the term loan, which may be the exact reason why you are doing so.
+For HDB homeowners, you have to think twice before paying down as there’s no way for you to cash out or “withdraw” later other than selling the property.
+It becomes economically unwise if you end up having to sell your $600,000 HDB property and pay taxes to buy back agin just to unlock $100,000.
+Even for private property owners, many are surprised to learn how hard it is to cash out on their property when applying for home equity loan as regulatory limits like TDSR and stress test interest had been tightened.
+And that’s provided you still have the same or higher income to apply for the term loan later, which could be why you need to cash out in the first place.

-Perhaps a good alternative here is to apply for a mortgage interest offset account which has the same effect as paying down without actually paying down.
+For those with the spare funds but not knowing what to do for a higher return, perhaps one good alternative is to apply for a mortgage interest offset account which has the same effect as “paying down without actually paying down”.
 This is a current account which pays you the same deposit interest rate as your mortgage interest, up to typically two-third of the funds you deposit in the account.
-This means you have the flexibility to withdraw the funds as and when needed, or put it back anytime so that the interest component of the mortgage gets “offset” by the deposit interest hence more of your monthly repayment goes to reducing the principal outstanding.
+This means you have the flexibility to withdraw the funds as and when needed, or put it back anytime so that the interest component of the mortgage gets “offset” by the deposit interest.
+When you do that, more of your monthly repayment goes to reducing the principal outstanding.

 3. Tenure